When I am hurting, or mad, or confused… I write.

 I pray that human beings start seeing each other as human beings no matter skin color, culture, gender, or sexual orientation.

 I pray that my nephew can grow up in a world that gives him a fighting chance.

 I pray that Eric knows that I am so proud of him and that I wish I could have done so much more for him.

 I pray that people realize that nobody is going to fix this for us.
 It starts with each and every one of us and our responsibility to be there for one another.

 I pray that the peaceful protesters continue to be supported and that they are heard loud and clear.

-Our country and our world is a mess right now.
+Our country and our world are a mess right now.

-Our country and our world has lost its morals.
+Our country and our world have lost their morals.